starskrime/my-first-ai-agent/README.md

 You can:
 - Get the current time when needed
 - Perform mathematical calculations
+- Search for airline tickets between destinations with specific dates
 - and much more using LLM capabilities

 Always be concise and helpful.
 Use tools when appropriate to provide accurate information."""